-Consequently, the network itself became the first line of targeting a demographic and then the programming fine tuned it even more.
+Consequently, the network itself became the first line of targeting a demographic and then the programming fine-tuned it even more.
 For example, the Outdoor Channel targeted outdoor enthusiasts from RVers to mountain climbers.
 Yet, the program Fly Rod Chronicles targeted fly fisherman specifically.
-Companies that catered to fly fishman, such as Orvis who makes fly fishing equipment or retailers like Cabela’s who sell it, knew that while there were less eyeballs watching, their advertisements were reaching a far better audience.
+Companies that catered to fly fishermen, such as Orvis who makes fly fishing equipment or retailers like Cabela’s who sell it, knew that while there were fewer eyeballs watching, their advertisements were reaching a far better audience.

-From the viewer’s standpoint, there were not only hundreds of channels to choose from, but programming that was far more customized to their specific desires.
-Control shifted from from the network driving programming to consumers selecting networks and programming that appealed to them.
+From the viewer’s standpoint, there were not only hundreds of channels to choose from but programming that was far more customized to their specific desires.
+Control shifted from the network driving programming to consumers selecting networks and programming that appealed to them.

 Today, YouTube has created literally millions of channels.
 Many millennials are even cutting the cable cord in favor of YouTube and subscription-based, on-demand streaming products like Netflix or Hulu to watch content free of interruption marketing.